 In Southeast Asia, a delegation of American Congressmen touring refugee camps in the area is still hoping to visit Hanoi -- despite a statement by Vietnam on Monday (6 August) that it would not receive them.

-In Southeast Asia, a delegation of American Congressmen touring refugee camps in the area is still hoping to visit Hanoi -- despite a statement by Vietnam on Monday (6 August) that it would not receive them.
+Background: In Southeast Asia, a delegation of American Congressmen touring refugee camps in the area is still hoping to visit Hanoi -- despite a statement by Vietnam on Monday (6 August) that it would not receive them.
 Hanoi Radio said last night that the Government had changed its mind about receiving the Congressmen, following what it called "slanderous allegations against Vietnam" by Representative Robert Drinan, a Democratic member of the delegation.
 The nine-member delegation of Congressmen, led by Benjamin Rosenthal began its survey of the refugee situation in the area last Wednesday (2 August) and planned to visit Hong Kong, Thailand, Indonesia, Malaysia and Vietnam.

 SYNOPSIS: In Thailand, the U.S. Congressmen visited several camps including the Nongkhai Lao refugee camp where thirty-seven thousand Lao refugees are being sheltered.
 In 1978, some forty-six thousand Lao refugees fled into Thailand across the Mekong River.
 Delegation leader, Benjamin Rosenthal, told newsmen that the Geneva conference on refugees, in concentrating on the Vietnamese boat people, had in effect failed to tackle the enormous problem of land refugees which Thailand is facing.
 Thailand now has an estimated one hundred and fifty thousand Indochinese refugees living within its border.